 It is important for tourists to be familiar with the local temperatures.
 The annual average temperature is about 0C to 15C.
 The lowest temperature occurs in January and is approximately -14C to 3C and the highest temperature is in July between 22C and 25C.
 Average annual rainfall is between 30 to 860 millimeters (1.18 to 33.86 inches).
 With plenty of rain, you would be well-advised to take an umbrella along with you for the tour.
 However, despite the changeful weather, your sightseeing visit from May to October would be uninterrupted.

-The traditional handicrafts in Gansu are archaized carpets (using patterns from ancient carpets), luminous cups and the duplicates of sculptures and murals of the Mogao Grottoes in Dunhuang.
+The local traditional handicrafts are archaized carpets (using patterns from ancient carpets), luminous cups and the duplicates of sculptures and murals of the Mogao Grottoes in Dunhuang.

 Recommended Gansu Tours: